Frequently Asked Questions

 Weddings

-Can I have my wedding at Ooraminna?
+Can I get married at Ooraminna?

 Yes, weddings may be held at Ooraminna Station.